ThinkInvis/WebCW/README.md

 Runs on ThreeJS.

 Known major issues/todo (2/15/2018):
-- ThreeJS detector isn't set up (some users may see a blank page due lack of e.g. GPU instancing support)
 - Interaction/propagation logic is faulty (current explosion behavior can be either "explosion gas" gets suppressed if in creeper, or gets converted to absurd amounts of creeper under the wrong circumstances) and a placeholder besides
 - Browser stalling due e.g. tabbing out adds a ton of time to the fixed timestep accumulator, should pause game instead if possible
 - Various other placeholders, in-place tests, etc. that need to be cleaned up, ESPECIALLY substance interaction and properties